SpineEventEngine/documentation/README.md

 ## Styles and assets

-The documentation related styles are placed inside `_hugo-theme/assets/scss`.
+The documentation related styles are placed inside `docs/assets/scss`.
+The `docs` directory will be automatically added to the main site using Hugo Modules.

 There are two main import files:

 * `docs-common.scss` — contains the common styles that are also necessary for